tyc/successfulunittest/manuscript/introduction.md

 I graduated from the Royal Melbourne Institute of Technology in 1992.
 Since then I have been working with embedded systems.
 Most engineering shops practicing this specialised artform are small to medium sized.
 Their engineering teams are usually small but resource hungry.

 My first engineering team was a small team of three engineers.
 I was a graduate engineer, tasked with writing code for an embedded system.
 It was for an 8051 derivative from Philips controlling a vacuum replenishing system.
 At that time, the Australian government just passed a law banning ozone destroying gases, especially from the car’s air conditioner system.
-So this product would suck out the banned gas in the AC and pump the approved gas into it.
+So this product would suck out the banned gas in the air conditioner and pump the approved gas into it.

 The small engineering team did a back of an envelope design.
 We coded it up, did some rudimentary testing and shipped it.
 The project struggled with all sorts of problems.
 The software was buggy at all different levels.
 It caused the delivery to be late and over budget.
 The project finally shipped, but with plenty of bugs and we lost a customers as result.
 It was a depressing lesson for me.